Celtic Week Classes - July 16-22, 2017

 FIDDLE FOR COMPLETE BEGINNERS (Rose Flanagan)

 Learn the fiddle from scratch in a week!
-This class offers an introduction to playing Irish traditional music on the fiddle for complete beginners.
+This class offers complete beginners an introduction to playing Irish traditional music on the fiddle.
 You will learn how to hold the fiddle, good bow-hold, left-hand position, notation and the basic scales.
 We will learn some simple tunes by note, or by ear if you are up for the challenge!
 Please bring along a recording device.

 FIDDLE TECHNIQUE A (Andrew Finn Magill)